Jackie Joyner-Kersee: Awards and honors

-Since 1981, the Jesse Owens Award is given by USATF (and before its renaming, TAC) the United States' track and field "athlete of the year."
+Since 1981, the Jesse Owens Award has been given by USATF (and before its renaming, TAC) to the United States' track and field athlete of the year.
 In 1996, the award was split to be given to the top athlete of each gender.
-In 2013, the Female award was renamed the Jackie Joyner-Kersee Award.
+In 2013, the female award was renamed the Jackie Joyner-Kersee Award.
+In March 2023, she was inducted into the International Sports Hall of Fame.